phuihock/ifttt-twitter-webhook/README.md

 Additional columns are ignored.
 The server will parse the CreatedAt field and store it as a datetime object in the database.

-## Duplicate Detection
+## Duplicate Prevention

-The server includes duplicate detection to prevent saving identical tweets.
+The server includes database-level duplicate prevention using UNIQUE constraints.
 A tweet is considered a duplicate if it has the same:
 - UserName
 - LinkToTweet
 - Text

-When a duplicate is detected, the server will log this event but will not save the tweet to the database.
-This prevents the database from accumulating redundant entries.
+When a duplicate is detected, the database will automatically reject it, preventing duplicate tweets from being saved.
+This works even with concurrent requests, eliminating race conditions that could previously cause duplicates.

 ## Payload Debug Logging